Spa Business Plan Template & Example

 Management Team Members

-[Company Name]is led by [Founder’s Name] who has been in the beauty salon and spa business for 20 years.
+[Spa Name] is led by [Founder’s Name], who has been in the beauty salon and spa business for 20 years.

 While [Founder] has never run a day spa herself, she has extensive experience providing massages and working in major spas for the past 20 years.
 He began his career in [19xx] when she received a certification from [Massage School] and began work at [major chain], where she worked for X years.

-[Founder] will serve as the store manager.
-In order to launch our spa, we need to hire the following personnel:
+The [Founder] will serve as the store manager.
+To launch our spa, we need to hire the following personnel:

 • Cosmetologists (3 to start)